kedro-org/kedro/docs/source/nodes_and_pipelines/modular_pipelines.md

 Kedro starter template, you must tell Cookiecutter not to render this template when creating a new project from the starter.
 To do this, you must add [`_copy_without_render: ["templates"]`](https://cookiecutter.readthedocs.io/en/stable/advanced/copy_without_render.html) to the `cookiecutter.json` file for the starter and not the `cookiecutter.json` for the pipeline template.

+## How to share your pipelines

+> **Warning:** Micro-packaging is deprecated and will be removed from Kedro version 0.20.0.

+Pipelines are shareable between Kedro codebases via [micro-packaging](micro_packaging.md), but you must follow a couple of rules to ensure portability:

+* A pipeline that you want to share needs to be separated in terms of its folder structure. `kedro pipeline create` command makes this easy.
+* Pipelines should **not** depend on the main Python package, as this would break portability to another project.
+* Catalog references are not packaged when sharing/consuming pipelines, i.e. the `catalog.yml` file is not packaged.
+* Kedro will only look for top-level configuration in `conf/`; placing a configuration folder within the pipeline folder will have no effect.
+* We recommend that you document the configuration required (parameters and catalog) in the local `README.md` file for any downstream consumers.